vignkri/vignesh/content/posts/building-data-teams.md

 | What is a solid data team to start with?
 What is needed within that team to improve the quality of life for the company?

-The secondary outcome, I believe to naturally arise out from this premise is the company structure of how it could work [3].
+The secondary outcome, I believe to naturally arise out from this premise is the company structure of [how it could work](https://locallyoptimistic.com/post/the-next-big-challenge-for-data-is-organizational/).
 This blog post is for small teams, where to start, how to proceed with building a team over time.
 One that is empowered to answer hard questions by looking at internal data and data produced through actions taking place within the company.

 In order to handle this, the basic process in approaching such a problem would be:
 Ask questions that are currently points of pain